trama81/21ideas.org/content.en/_index.md

 description: "Educational Bitcoin-Only Resource"
 ---

-21ideas is an open-source project curated by enthusiasts.
+21ideas is an forked open-source project curated by Pisu.
 It provides free access to the most comprehensive library of Bitcoin knowledge for anyone interested.

 {{< tabs "explanation" >}}
 {{< tab "Study" >}}